Flexget/Flexget/docs/contributor/Topic guides/Running and writing tests.rst

 This will generate one entry in the task, notice that entry has two mandatory fields ``title`` and ``url``.
 If ``url`` is not defined the mock plugin will generate random url for localhost.
-The ``description`` filed is just arbitary field that we define in here.
+The ``description`` filed is just arbitrary field that we define in here.
 We can define any kind of basic text, number, list or dictionary fields in here.